That1DireWolf-4746/Lost-Sanctuary-Modpack/README.md

 - Scaling Health: Blights drop 0-2 Heart Shards.
 - Scaling Health: Maximum health from Heart Containers is capped at 15.
 - LB: Remove Beast Pit
-- BiS: Remove Scorched woodset.
+- BiC: Remove Scorched woodset.
 - Hex Casting: You no longer spawn with a Hex Notebook.
 - GS: Crafting a Staff or the Hex Notebook allows you to gain Hex-related Gamestages. *The amethyst pulses in tune with your thoughts...*
 - GS: Each Miniboss unlocks new Spells.